Laurent Jans: Club career

 Jans has played club football for Fola Esch and Waasland-Beveren.
 He went on trial with Scottish club Dundee in August 2014.

-In July 2019 Jans joined SC Paderborn 07, newly promoted to the Bundesliga, from FC Metz on a season-long loan.
+In July 2019, Jans joined SC Paderborn, newly promoted to the Bundesliga, from Metz on a season-long loan.
 Paderborn secured an option to sign him permanently.
 In May 2021 he left Belgian club Standard Liège for Dutch club Sparta Rotterdam.

 On 19 August 2022, Jans moved to Waldhof Mannheim in the German 3.
 Liga.

+In the summer of 2024, Jans signed for his former club, S.K.
+Beveren.

 International career

-Jans made his senior international debut for Luxembourg in 2012, and has appeared in FIFA World Cup qualifying matches.
-He previously represented Luxembourg at under-19 and under-21 youth level.
+Jans represented Luxembourg at under-19 and under-21 youth level.
+He made his senior international debut for Luxembourg in 2012 in a match against Israel during the 2014 FIFA World Cup qualification.
+On 19 November 2023, he played his 100th international match in a 1–0 away win over Liechtenstein during the UEFA Euro 2024 qualifying.

-International goals